 Adaptation of the shredder technology to the task at hand

 “Since LCD screens and tube TVs, various types of refrigerators and air conditioners, washing machines and general e-waste are in the waste mix, we had to apply various technologies to meet all the requirements,”

 Crushers, shredders and bespoke recycling plant – that’s the world of ERDWICH.
-We are a highly-specialised engineering and manufacturing company working in recycling and shredder technology.
-Our core competencies are shredding machinery, turnkey systems and comprehensive services.
-Whether you work in heavy industry or waste management – if ...
+We are a highly-specialized engineering and manufacturing company working in recycling and shredder technology.
+Our core competencies are shredding ...